FrenchMajesty/Rate-my-Professor-Vue/readme.md

 	* Forgot password
 	* Change password
 	* Make the 'Remember Me' actually work
+- Make the Profile page to update name & school functional
 - Add the departments to the API
 - Add the departments to the front-end store
 - Replace the top search bar with real autocomplete one ?